nypeach/garden_journal/PROMPT.md

 ---

 **Continue from here.
-Next priority: Build Web Forms for local application.**
+Next priority: Build Flask backend and HTML forms based on requirements in docs/webform.md.**